mohammad-fahoum/ManageDB/README.md

 # ManageDB
-OOP python code to manage a Sqlite3 and PostgresSQL Database System
+OOP python code to manage a Sqlite3 and PostgreSQL Database System